Scale invariance vs conformal invariance: Proof in dimension

 \subsection{Zamolodchikov-Polchinski theorem}

-In $d=2$, we can give a rigorous argument that scale invariance is equivalent to conformal invariance under the following assumptions \cite{Zamolodchikov:1986gt}\cite{Polchinski:1987dy} (see also \cite{Mack1}) \begin{itemize} \item unitarity \item Poincar\'e invariance (causality) \item discrete spectrum in scaling dimension \item existence of scale current \item unbroken scale invariance \end{itemize} Most interesting classes of two-dimensional quantum field theories satisfy these assumptions, but we should remember that if we violate one of them, we may construct counterexamples (see examples in section \ref{more}, and literature guides in section \ref{guide1}).
+In $d=2$ dimension, we can give a rigorous argument that scale invariance is enhanced to conformal invariance under the following assumptions \cite{Zamolodchikov:1986gt}\cite{Polchinski:1987dy} (see also \cite{Mack1}) \begin{itemize} \item unitarity \item Poincar\'e invariance (causality) \item discrete spectrum in scaling dimension \item existence of scale current \item unbroken scale invariance \end{itemize} Most interesting classes of two-dimensional quantum field theories satisfy these assumptions, but we should remember that if we violate one of them, we may construct counterexamples (see various examples in section \ref{more}).
 One important class of exceptions is the string world-sheet theory, in which the assumption of unitarity and the discreteness of the spectrum are both violated.
 Thus in string perturbation theory, it is not enough to check the scale invariance, but we have to show the conformal invariance for its consistency.